joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 2. Setting the timezone *(although this gets overwritten by the sysprep back to UTC)*
 3. Install the latest Windows Updates
 4. Restart
-5. Copy bginfo from the storage account *(this has been copied to the Azure storage account as part of pipeline step)* to the apps folder.
-As its small in size, I am using the File packer provider to do the copy.
+5. Copy bginfo from the storage account *(this has been copied to the Azure storage account as part of the pipeline step)* to the apps folder.
+As it is small in size, I am using the File Packer provider to do the copy.
-6. Copy Azure Storage explorer install file from the storage account *(this has been copied to the Azure storage account as part of pipeline step)* to the apps folder.
-As this is a larger file, the File packer provider locked up, when attempting to copy, so I am leverating Invoke-RestMethod to download it to the apps folder.
+6. Copy the Azure Storage Explorer install file from the storage account *(this has been copied to the Azure storage account as part of the pipeline step)* to the apps folder.
+As this is a larger file, the File packer provider locked up when attempting to copy, so I am leveraging Invoke-RestMethod to download it to the apps folder.
 7. Extract the bginfo zip file
 8. Install the Azure Storage Explorer
-9. Do a final Windows Update install *(in a past life, i've found new updates - ie Visual Studio can popup after application installs, if your image build time is quite long, feel free to remove this step, for me its a personal preference)*
+9. Do a final Windows Update install *(in a past life, I've found new updates - ie Visual Studio can popup after application installs, if your image build time is quite long, feel free to remove this step, for me its a personal preference)*
 10. Do a final restart

-As you can see, everything is mostly PowerShell driven, be aware of the double backslashes needed as well, for directories, using a single backslash will cause issues, as its classed as an escape character.
+As you can see, everything is mostly PowerShell-driven.
+Be aware of the double backslashes needed as well; for directories, using a single backslash will cause issues, as it is classed as an escape character.
 When editing the Bicep file, make sure you make sure of the [Bicep Visual Studio code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
-I have also created a base [Codespace](https://luke.geek.nz/azure/Getting-Started-with-GitHub-Codespaces/), in the GitHub repo, that you could work from as well.
+I have also created a base [Codespace](https://luke.geek.nz/azure/Getting-Started-with-GitHub-Codespaces/) in the GitHub repo that you could work from as well.

-Then ideally, you can delete your previous image template every month, then create a new one, with the latest Windows Updates.
-Hopefully this has given you enough of a sample to work from.
+Then ideally, you can delete your previous image template every month, then create a new one with the latest Windows Updates.
+Hopefully, this has given you enough of a sample to work from.

 ## Run image build deployment